 Prison Ministries, a lay led ministry, under the coordination of Hector Cruz, Ryland Holmes and Moises Escalera, partners with churches and pastors to carry out the mission and vision of the conference to those incarcerated.
 Several churches participate in a video-conferencing visitation program for families of inmates.
 Through Prison Ministries, there have been:

-- 227 Baptisms and professions of faith - 9,074 Bible studies - 4,182 Bibles distributed - 6,876 Letters written 28.039 magazines distributed
+- 227 Baptisms and - 6,8

+professions of faith - 28.0

+),074 Bible studies - 20,0

+4,182 Bibles distributed - 5,9